After a Vermont playhouse flooded, the show went on

 WESTON, Vt.
 (AP) — Members of a beloved Vermont acting company were sleeping in theater housing when torrential rains and flooding forced them to flee, with water inundating the playhouse's vast basement of dressing rooms, costumes and props and reaching into the first floor.

 The July storms left the large, column-fronted white Greek Revival building with layers of mud and debris, and as volunteers and others dug out of the mess, the Weston Theater Company eventually kept performing — on higher ground.
-The shortened season came to end last week on a smaller stage on higher ground, and the actors are now figuring out how to make up for some of the losses and rebuild their leased playhouse to be more flood resistant in the tiny riverside town.
+The shortened season came to end last week on a smaller stage on higher ground, and the theater company is now figuring out how to make up for some of the losses while the building owner plans to rebuild the playhouse to be more flood resistant in the tiny riverside town.

 The prominent playhouse sits in the center of the 620-resident southern Vermont community of Weston along the West River.
 The oldest professional theater company in Vermont draws people from around the country, including part-time residents and visitors who want to see actors from the New York City area without traveling to the Big Apple.

-Note: This story was first published on Aug.
-24, 2023.
-It was updated on Aug.
-27, 2023 to correct that it is the theater company figuring out how to make up for some of the losses and a community association planning to repair the playhouse.